DARYL-fpv/LapTimer/README.md

 # Disclaimer
  - *License:* https://www.gnu.org/licenses/gpl-3.0.en.html
  - *Author:* **DARYL fpv** (Antonello Galanti) **#milanofpv**
- - *Thanks:* My MilanoFPV's m8s for testing and RCdiy.ca for timer core code
+ - *Thanks:* MilanoFPV's m8s for testing and RCdiy.ca for timer core code
  - *Premise:* the script, and the hardware itself, introduce  uncertainty.
 The measure erros is more or less repeatable so the time lap trim is acceptable.
 To be considered as a nice tool to measure improvements on a circuit.
 Said that, this script is provided as not suitable for official race.